United States military bands: Unit marches

 Some U.S. Army units have officially recognized unit marches.
 Army units with attached bands can adopt a unit march or song at the request of the commanding officer and approval of the United States Army Center of Military History.
 Units with official marches and songs include the 1st Infantry Division ("Big Red One Song"), the 3rd Armored Division ("Spearhead Song"), the 7th Infantry Division ("New Arirang March"), and the 3rd Infantry Division ("Dogface Soldier") among others.

 Ensembles

 Premier ensembles

 A U.S. military premier ensemble is a military band given special status within the U.S. armed forces.
 Such groups are configured and commanded in a way intended to attract the highest-quality musicians available and competition for enlistment is typically fierce.
-Unlike non-premier ensembles, which provide musical support to specific military units or commands, premier ensembles exist to promote the U.S. military to the public at-large and to preserve the heritage of American martial music.
+Unlike non-premier ensembles, which provide musical support to specific military units or commands, premier ensembles exist to promote the U.S. military to the public at-large and to preserve the heritage of American martial music through over two centuries.
 There are currently eleven such groups.